 Campgrounds are another option, whether you're looking for basic tent sites or RV sites with all the bells and whistles.
 You can also stay in nearby communities like Cleveland, Dahlonega and Blairsville.
 Helen is an easy drive from Atlanta, less than two hours, and only an hour from the Lake Lanier area.

-What to Do
+What to Do in Helen for Oktoberfest

-The event has a rotating group of musical acts, playing both traditional German tunes and modern favorites.
+The event has a rotating group of musical acts playing traditional German tunes and modern favorites.
 Dance the polka and others with festival regulars.
 Sing along with the songs like “Ein Prosit.”

 The Festhalle has the ceremonial tapping of keg like you'd see at the Munich version of the celebration.
-The tents have a selection of both German and American beers for those who are of age.
+The tents have a selection of German and American beers for those who are of age.